Last updated on April 10th, 2020 at 10:53 am

 - Street Address

 - Number assigned by a local city or county

 In addition to describing the physical property location, you must also identify the attached personal property.
 This could be something like a washer/dryer, oven, or closet cabinets.

 After you’ve identified the properties and submitted them to your QI, you will sign documents to make it official.
 You can change properties up until the 45th day, but after that your selections are locked in.
 Hopefully this helps with your time frame for 1031 exchange.

 The 180-Day Exchange Period – The Purchase

 This period is much easier to understand.
 You’ve sold your old property and identified new potential replacements.
 After the 45th day there’s only one thing left to do: close on the property and take ownership within 180 days.
+The time frame for 1031 exchange is extremely stringent!
 As a reminder, the “clock” does not restart when you identify replacement properties, it continues running.

 While it’s simple, there is one “gotcha” to watch out for.
 If you must file taxes during the 180-day period, your exchange is due on that date.
 For example, if you start an exchange on February 14th (I’m sure your significant other would not be pleased), and have income taxes due April 15th, you must complete the exchange by April 15th.

 The only way around this rule is to request an extension to file your taxes.
 Using the same example above, if you get an extension on your taxes the exchange is still due within 180-days, since that will come first.
 If you’re not sure you’ll find a replacement property quickly, it may make sense to start your exchange after April 15th or before Oct 19th.
 Also, the 1031 exchange DST structure can make it much easier to identify and close on a replacement property.